A backward ergodic theorem along trees and its consequences for free group actions: Preliminaries

-We say that a countable Borel equivalence relation $E$ on $(X,\mu)$ is \textit{$\mu$-preserving} (resp. \textit{null-preserving}) if for any partial Borel injection $\gamma : X \partialto X$ with $\graph(\gamma) \subseteq E$, $\mu(\dom(\gamma))=\mu(\im(\gamma))$ (resp. $\dom(\gamma)$ is null if and only if $\im(\gamma)$ is null).
+We say that a countable Borel equivalence relation $E$ on $(X,\mu)$ is \dfn{$\mu$-preserving} (resp. \dfn{null-preserving}) if for any partial Borel injection $\gamma : X \partialto X$ with $\graph(\gamma) \subseteq E$, $\mu(\dom(\gamma))=\mu(\im(\gamma))$ (resp. $\dom(\gamma)$ is $\mu$-null if and only if $\im(\gamma)$ is $\mu$-null).

 Note that $E$ is null-preserving if and only if the $E$-saturations of null sets are null.
-By \cite{KM}*{Section 8}, a null-preserving $E$ admits a so-called \textit{Radon--Nikodym cocycle} $\rho : E \to \R^+$ corresponding to $\mu$.
-Being a \textit{cocycle} for a function $\rho : E \to \R^+$ means that it satisfies the cocycle identity
+By \cite[Section 8]{KM}, a null-preserving $E$ admits an a.e.\ unique \dfn{Radon--Nikodym cocycle} $\coc : E \to \R^+$ with respect to $\mu$.
+Being a \dfn{cocycle} for a function $(x,y) \mapsto \coc_x(y) : E \to \R^+$ means that it satisfies the cocycle identity: